Summwer/gauss_sampler/readme.md

 This is a joint effort by Zhiheng Wang and Dr. Wenwen Xia.

-We joined a cryptographic competition about generating discrete gaussians efficiently.
+We participated in a national cryptographic competition about generating discrete gaussians efficiently.

 There are four tasks which correspond to the contents in ./Integer_Gaussian_sampler/sampler.h .

-We denote the two parameters in discrete gaussians over integers to be $\sigma$ and c.
+For simplicity, we denote the two parameters in discrete gaussians over integers to be $\sigma$ and c.

+The following is a breif discription about the task.

 overview: